Synthetic Dynamics: Conclusions

 The first relevant result is eq. (\ref{1id}) that is analogous to the fundamental thermodynamic relation in statistical mechanics.
 Then, the correspondence principle is used to propose the specific form of the partition shown in eq. (\ref{canon1}).
 The dynamical problem is then fixed as a generalization of the Shcr\"odinger equation as depicted in eq. (\ref{GS}).
 This equation describes the operator $\mathcal{H}$ as the generator of translations of the partition over a spacetime.

 After that initial exploration, in Section (\ref{GME}), a concrete proposal was presented for a certain type of systems that depict the epistemological features in a simple way.
 We dubbed those as synthetic systems, composed of a set of mechanical properties, a set of spacetime coordinates and a partition function describing the distribution of the former over the latter.
-Additionally we demanded that the partition be of the form (\ref{canon1}), satisfying eq. (\ref{GS}).
+Additionally, we demanded that the partition be of the form (\ref{canon1}), satisfying eq. (\ref{GS}).
 Departing from these assumptions, we progressed in an increasing complexity of instances of synthetic systems.
 The idea being that eq. (\ref{GS}) relates differential structures on mechanical properties (internal) and spacetime (external).
 Here, the external structure is $D_\chi Z$, the gradient of the partition in the direction of greatest increase defined by the very same gradient; whereas the internal structure is given by $\mathcal{H}(Z)$, a differential operator acting on the partition, that can be interpreted as the generator of spacetime translations.

-This distinction between both sets of variables is greatly useful, since it allows to deal separately with their additional structures as, for example, geometric spaces.
+This distinction between both sets of variables is greatly useful, since it allows to deal separately with their additional structures such as geometric spaces.
 Specifically, one can be used to prescribe the base spacetime of interest, whereas the other can be used to prescribe the relations among the fields that evolve on said spacetime.
-In algebraic treatments, this distinction yields space-time and internal symmetries, respectively.
+In algebraic treatments, this distinction yields spacetime and internal symmetries, respectively.